Ted Cruz: Relationship with Donald Trump

 Cruz was one of Donald Trump's most vocal critics during the 2016 presidential campaign, with the two often exchanging heated comments directed at each other, and Cruz's family.

+After several contentious personal exchanges, on May 3, 2016, Cruz said of Trump:

-But he became an important ally of Trump's in the Senate.
+But Cruz eventually became an important Trump ally in the Senate.

-Cruz said to journalists of Donald Trump: "I wake up every day and laugh at the latest thing Donald has tweeted, because he’s losing it.
-We need a commander in chief, not a Twitterer in chief.
-We need someone with judgment and the temperament to keep this country safe."

 In late January 2017, Cruz praised Supreme Court nominee Neil Gorsuch as "brilliant and immensely talented" in a written statement.
 On February 23, while speaking at the 2017 CPAC, Cruz showed interest in Trump's nomination of a young justice in the mold of Scalia and Clarence Thomas.
 On March 1, he called Trump's joint address to Congress the previous day "positive" and "unifying".
 Cruz said that during his visit to the Mar-a-Lago estate on March 18, he spoke with affiliates of Trump while negotiating the American Health Care Act.
 On April 6, shortly after the Shayrat missile strike, he released a statement displaying his interest in having Trump appeal to Congress to take "military action in Syria" to prevent Islamic terrorists from acquiring weapons stored in Syria.

 In April 2018, in the copy accompanying Trump's entry on the Time 100 most influential people of 2017, Cruz wrote, "President Trump is doing what he was elected to do: disrupt the status quo."
 Cruz's authorship was criticized by Charles Pierce of Esquire, Jay Willis of GQ, and CNN's Chris Cillizza.

+Cruz endorsed Trump for the Republican nomination in the 2024 presidential election.